 How Does a Backflow Prevention Device Work?

 Water systems use pressure to make water flow from home taps and showers.
 If you experience a significant decrease in water pressure often caused by a burst pipe or a sudden increase in water demand, the immediate decrease in water pressure may allow for contaminated water to be drawn into the system.
-In order to stop this from happening, a specialized backflow preventer valve is often installed in any places where your water system is at risk of contaminated fluids entering your pipes.
+In order to stop this from happening, a specialized backflow preventer valve is often installed in any place where your water system is at risk of contaminated fluids entering your pipes.

 To find out more about backflow prevention devices and whether you need to install or replace a backflow prevention device in your home, contact Action Plumbing today.